Orga Systems

-Orga Systems was a software vendor for convergent charging and billing solutions with an international customer base in telecommunications, utilities, and automotive markets.
+Orga Systems was a software vendor for unified billing and payment systems with an global clients in telecommunications, utilities, and automotive markets.

 The medium-sized company was headquartered in Paderborn, Germany, and operated in 11 additional locations: Berlin (Germany), Buenos Aires (Argentina), Dubai (UAE), Istanbul (Turkey), Kolkata (India), Kuala Lumpur (Malaysia), Kyiv (Ukraine), Madrid (Spain), Moscow (Russia), Rio de Janeiro (Brazil), and Rome (Italy).

-Orga Systems provided real time charging and billing, integrated policy control and charging, as well as order management.
+Orga Systems provided instant billing, unified management rules integrated policy control and charging, as well as order processing.

-In March 2015 Orga Systems filed for bankruptcy.
+In March 2015, Orga Systems filed for bankruptcy.

-In June 2015 Orga Systems was acquired by Redknee.
+In June 2015, Orga Systems was acquired by Redknee.

 History

-Orga Systems began as a global supplier of smart-card solutions for mobile telecommunications, banks, retail, health care and the Internet.
+Orga Systems began as a global supplier of advanced card systems for cell phone services, banks, retail, health care and the Internet.
 In the mid-1990s, two separate business units “chip card production“ and “system development“ were created.
 On 1 January 2003, the division of the two business units led to the spin-off of the system development department and Orga Systems GmbH was established.

 Under a new private shareholder, Orga Systems took over and founded further subsidiaries.
-At the same time, there was a strategic focus on real-time based solutions for customer billing and administration in mobile telecommunication services.
+At the same time, there was a planned emphasis on instant systems for customer billing and administration in mobile telecommunication services.

-In 1994 Orga Systems launched the world's first GSM prepaid billing system in Portugal.
-Over the years Orga Systems have increased its solution portfolio.
+In 1994, Orga Systems launched the world's first prepaid mobile payment system in Portugal.
+Over the years Orga Systems have increased its range of services.
 Based on the company's real-time expertise gained in the telco environment, Orga Systems started to exploit new markets in the field of industries such as Utilities and Automotive.